If you are planning to stay in Russia for a long-term study program, it is a must that you open a Russian bank account.

 The Russian banking system has improved a lot in the past decade and has become more modern.
 Contactless payments, and online banking through apps have become more common.

 Although those things have become more common in the cities, in most rural areas, people still use cash in their daily transactions.
-Remember this when choosing the place where you will be studying and in doing your transactions in Russian cities and the countryside.
+Remember this when choosing the place where you will be studying and doing your transactions in Russian cities and the countryside.

 Why Should You Open a Bank Account?